-Conscious sedation is a management technique that uses oral medications to help reduce anxiety or discomfort during dental treatment.
+Sedation is a management technique that uses IV medications in our office to help reduce anxiety or discomfort during dental treatment.
 There are many safe and effective medications that can be used to help your child relax and promote an optimal environment for safe dental treatment.
-Our highly trained pediatric dentists will discuss the proper medications for your child, based on his/her individual case.
-Our sedations are always done by two experienced pediatric dentists who are trained to administer medications, monitor and manage sedated children.
-All of our pediatric dentists are New York State certified in dental conscious sedation and CPR.
+Our highly trained board certified medical pediatric anesthesiologist will discuss the proper medications for your child, based on his/her individual case.
+Our medical doctor, who is board certified in pediatric anesthesiology, is trained to administer medications, monitor and manage sedated children.
 We strictly follow the sedation guidelines of the American Academy of Pediatric Dentistry.
 Your child’s procedure will be discussed in detail

 with you before treatment is rendered.